apat20/apat20.github.io/_pages/about.md

 During the summer of 2024, I had the opportunity to intern at [Nokia Bell Labs](https://www.bell-labs.com/#gref) as part of the [Modelling and Optimization Group](https://www.bell-labs.com/research-innovation/projects-and-initiatives/air-lab/modelling-optimization/#gref) where I was mentored by [Dr. Jeongran Lee](https://www.bell-labs.com/about/researcher-profiles/jeongranlee/) and [Dr. Matthew Andrews](https://www.bell-labs.com/about/researcher-profiles/matthewandrews/).
 I worked on building 3D representations for dynamic digital twins of indoor environments using radiance field techniques with various image sensors.
 This valuable experience enhanced my skills in computer vision, deep learning, and data collection in real-world environments.

 [Download CV](https://drive.google.com/file/d/1-KYYeGYNYllbKJ6mRXqa-zBnMMCjLdhC/view?usp=sharing).

+**Recent News**

+- [Jan 2025: 2 Papers accepted at ICRA 2025 - ["Synthesizing Grasps and Regrasps for Complex Manipulation Tasks"](https://arxiv.org/pdf/2501.18075) and "Point Cloud Decomposition for Task-Oriented Grasping"!
+Congratulations to all the authors]
+- [Nov 2024: Our paper ["Design and Kinematic Analysis of a Novel Series-Parallel Hybrid Finger for Robotic Hands"](https://asmedigitalcollection.asme.org/mechanismsrobotics/article/17/4/044512/1207813) has been published in ASME Journal of Mechanism and Robotics!]
+- [Oct 2024: My colleague [Dasharadhan Mahalingam](https://www.linkedin.com/in/dasharadhan-mahalingam/) presented our paper on ["A General Formulation for Path Constrained Time-Optimized Trajectory Planning with Environmental and Object Contacts"](https://arxiv.org/abs/2410.06295) at IROS 2024 in Abu Dhabi.]